 He also shows a nice touch in the mid-range facing up.
 If he becomes a threat here, it will open up a few more avenues for Len to explore for points.
 Because of Len's mobility and ability to attack the rim, defenders would have to choose whether to play off or sit back.
 A mid-range jumper gives him more offensive options, and makes Len a multidimensional threat with the ball in his hands.

 In the first play below, Len and teammate Nick Faust execute a perfect pick-and-pop, with Len setting the screen, drifting to space and converting the catch-and-shoot jumper.

 As a finisher at the rim, Len isn't just relegated to catching and dunking.
 While Len can get high enough off the ground where he can throw it down over a defender, he also has the agility to elude defenders in the air and finish acrobatically.

 In the first play below, Len finds a way to avoid disruptive arms and pull off the up-and-under reverse.
 It's an example of how he can turn a difficult, contested look into an easy scoring opportunity.

 Alex Len is one of the few, if any, NBA prospects in this year's projected draft class that has the potential to become a star.

-The only thing holding this kid back will be consistency.
+The only thing holding him back will be consistency.
 Though only 19 years old, he doesn't always make his presence felt.
-Part of that has to do with Maryland's offense, which is too quick to audible if the initial entry pass isn't available.
+Part of that had to do with Maryland's offense, which was too quick to audible if the initial entry pass wasn't available.

 Along with his offensive skills, Len also projects as a two-way defensive rim protector.